PrasannaPandugula/my-hashnode-repo/cmgizvswz000802jp81vwghp8.md

 ## Kubernetes Architecture

-It follows master-worker (control- plane- node) structure, that manages containerized applications across a cluster.
+It follows master-worker (control- plane- node) structure that manages containerized applications across a cluster.
 The control plane oversees and schedules workloads, while worker nodes run the containers.
 This design ensures the scalability, high availability, and automated management of applications.

 ![](https://miro.medium.com/v2/resize:fit:700/1*NAiucG1RxJ-GMh3CBbfOxQ.png align="left")

 ## Kubernetes Master Node (Control Plane)

 It receives inputs from CLI (command line interface), or UI (user interface) via an API.
-We define pods, replica sets, and services via YAML file to kubernetes to maintain, it consist of multiple components.
+We define pods, replica sets, and services via YAML file to Kubernetes to maintain; it consists of multiple components.

 ### API Server